tigerhawkvok/DnD-LLNS-CryptPuzzle/README.md

 D&D Puzzle for The Southern Misfits
 ===================================

 The use of this cipher will slowly morph over time as the creators "improve" their algorithm, or if they suspect that you guys have broken it, but [the old behaviour is still accessible](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle#using-old-versions-of-the-program).
+You can [download the current version here](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle/archive/master.zip).

 Good local `*.md` viewer is [MarkView for Chrome](https://chrome.google.com/webstore/detail/markview/iaddkimmopgchbbnmfmdcophmlnghkim) which parses "Github-Flavored Markdown", unlike the last one I linked.

 ## Story Context

-There are currently no active ciphers to decode.
+### Current Message

+The most recent result was given to you by Clathar at the Western Enclave, found on a large bird that was *Magic Missile*d down by a low level scout under his command.
+[You can read it here.](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle/blob/master/Note3.md)

+### Part 1 Puzzles

 [Part 1 decrypted puzzles](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle/blob/master/Part1_Decrypted.md)

+#### Ercrain's Note (Puzzle 1)

+Here is the original puzzle, which is the second note you found (in Ercrain's room): [Note1.md](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle/blob/master/Note1.md)

 You can find the original context, and latest original version [over here in the history](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle/tree/aaf57a871fcea402a9fbe1a313d51dbc8b65ddf5).
 It'll be helpful if you need a refresher.

-Here is the original puzzle, which is the second note you found (in Ercrain's room): [Note1.md](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle/blob/master/Note1.md)
+#### Message to Ercrain re: Akresh, Skozzin (Puzzle 2)

 Here is the second puzzle, or the first one you found: [Note2.md](https://github.com/tigerhawkvok/DnD-LLNS-CryptPuzzle/blob/master/Note2.md)